Gregg Jarrett and Adam Carrington - June 27th, Hour 3

 Many states have, and it didn't happen in 2020.

-Uh they should allow for partisan observers to watch the vote count from start are from start to finish, uh, up close, not a thousand feet away, like some states did, and they made no accommodations for COVID and the pandemic.
+They should allow for partisan observers to watch the vote count from start to finish, up close, not a thousand feet away, like some states did, and they made no accommodations for COVID and the pandemic.

-The vast majority of Americans look at any polling data you want are in favor of these common sense rules, especially identification.
+The vast majority of Americans, look at any pulling data you want, are in favor of these common sense rules, especially identification.

-You have to you have to prove that you are who you claim you are in order to exercise this precious constitutional right we call uh voting, electing uh representatives.
+You have to prove that you are who you claim you are in order to exercise this precious constitutional right we call voting, electing representatives.

-And you'll recall that Joe Biden claimed that uh Georgia's new law is you know, Jim Crow revisited, it's even worse.
+And you'll recall that Joe Biden claimed that Georgia's new law is, you know, Jim Crow revisited.

 Well, what happened in the latest Georgia election?

-There was more voter turnout uh overall, and more voter turnout by minorities by African Americans than ever before, which utterly disproved and destroyed Biden and Democrats' larger arguments.
+There was more voter turnout overall and more voter turnout by minorities, by African Americans, than ever before, which utterly disproved and destroyed Biden and Democrats' larger argument.

-Should voting just be day of, except for rare exceptions, maybe somebody's sick and and they have a valid excuse.
+Should voting just be day of, except for rare exceptions, maybe somebody's sick and they have a valid excuse?

 Would that be the better way to go?